fgm/drupal_kafka/README.md

 ## Install

 * Install the Drupal 8 site without the module.
-* Get access and topic information for a Kafka 0.10 broker.
+* Get IP, port, and list of topics names for the Kafka 0.10 broker you will be using.
 * Install the `librdkafka` client library.
 * Install the `php-rdkafka` PHP extension version 1 or 2 (see "Requirements" for details).
 In 2016-11, this means building from sources.
 * Install the module as usual